TechstaHr/TechstaHr/README.md

-# TechStarHQ
+# TechStarHR

-TechStarHQ is an HR management system designed to simplify employee tracking and payroll management.
+TechStarHR is an HR management system designed to simplify employee tracking and payroll management.
 This repository contains my implementation of the three assigned features.

  Assigned Tasks